afanner/Fanner-Furry-Friends/README.md

 ## Usage

 For Buying:
-* Click on Order a Dog
+* Click on "Order a Dog" from the navigation bar
-* Choose a store to Order From
+* Choose a store to order from
 * Choose your phone number from the drop down or add a new customer
-* Click add Item to Order and add dogs you wish to purchase
+* Click add "Item to Order" and add dogs you wish to purchase
-* Click complete order when done
+* Click "Complete Order" when done
 * View your order history by going to DogBuyer Menu> Selecting yourself> Selecting how to sort history
 ##
 For Managing:
-* Click on Dog Manager Menu
+* Click on "Dog Manager Menu"
-* Choose yourself or clicking on link to create new manager
+* Choose yourself or click on link to create a new manager
-* Click on stores
+* Click on "Stores"
 * Click on "Order History" to view orders at your store, "Items" to add more stock, "Add a New Store" to add a new store and Delete to delete
 * Items: "Add Dogs in Database to The Inventory" will show you dogs you can add to the database, click "Add Dog to The Database" to add a new dog

 ## License

-This project uses the following license: [<MIT>](<https://mit-license.org/>).
+This project uses the following license: MIT <https://mit-license.org/>.